chardmd/ups-nodejs/README.md

 #### Dead Simple

-Forget about those boring hundred of pages manuals. this is a very simple NodeJS module for UPS API.
+Forget about those boring hundred of pages manuals.
+This is a very simple NodeJS module for integrating UPS APIs.
 It's so simple, _even your grandmother can do it_!

 #### Supports JSON Request and Response

-Direct UPS APIs still uses plain old XML for their web services.
+Direct UPS APIs still use plain old XML for their web services.
 But don't you worry ma' friend, Ups-Node-JS supports JSON.

 #### How to start?